 - Neglect and acts of omission - including ignoring medical, emotional or physical care needs, failure to provide access to appropriate health, care and support or educational services, the withholding of the necessities of life, such as medication, adequate nutrition and heating

 - Self-neglect – a wide range of behaviour neglecting care for one’s personal hygiene, health or surroundings and includes behaviour such as hoarding

 - Female Genital Mutilation (child risks and adult at risk)

-Do you know how can you help if you suspect abuse it taking place?
+How can you help if you suspect abuse is taking place?

 We need staff to be our eyes and ears and to report any concerns about a person’s welfare.

 To make sure you can take action if you suspect abuse is taking place:

 - Know how to report abuse or raise a safeguarding alert.

 - Know who the contact is to discuss any safeguarding concern you have.